- Chemical peels can be light, medium or deep.

 Deep Chemical Peel Benefits

-The ideal candidate for a deep chemical peel has skin issues such as deep scars or wrinkles that cannot be treated by milder peels or other skin resurfacing techniques.
-Deep peels are not recommended for people with dark skin or freckles.
+Deep peels penetrate the lower part of the dermis, known as the reticular dermis.
+The ideal candidate for this peel has skin issues such as deep scars or wrinkles that cannot be treated by milder peels or other skin resurfacing techniques.

-Deep peels have a long recovery time and a few risks of complications, but they offer dramatic results for issues related to scarring and sun damage.
+Deep peels require sedation, have a long recovery time and carry risk of complications, but they offer dramatic results for issues related to scarring and sun damage.

 Wrinkles, crow’s feet, marionette lines and age spots can all be reduced or eliminated by a deep peel.
 The peel penetrates deeply into the skin to remove accumulated damage.